djcooke/compendium/pages/knowledge.md

     image: toading.png
     only_in: PotD
-    description: 'Turns you into a toad, preventing all actions and reducing max HP for 20 seconds.
+    description: 'Turns you into a toad, preventing all actions and reducing max HP by 30% for 20 seconds.
 Beware snakes while you are toaded, as they will use Devour to instantly kill a toad'
   - name: Otter
     image: otter.png
     only_in: HoH
-    description: 'Turns you into an otter, preventing all actions and reducing max HP for 30 seconds'
+    description: 'Turns you into an otter, preventing all actions and reducing max HP by 50% for 30 seconds'
   - name: Owlet
     image: owlet.png
     only_in: EO
-    description: 'Turns you into an owlet, preventing all actions and reducing max HP for 30 seconds'
+    description: 'Turns you into an owlet, preventing all actions and reducing max HP by 50% for 30 seconds'
+  - name: Faerie
+    only_in: PT
+    description: 'Turns you into a faerie, preventing all actions and reducing max HP by 50% for 30 seconds'
 ---

 Basic information about how deep dungeons work can be found in the official